Alvin-Janton/Visualizing-Threats/README.md

 Creat an EC2 instance in AWS, name it anything you want.
 Go to the AMI, in the search bar type Debian and select the option shown.
 ![Kibana Screenshot](https://github.com/Alvin-Janton/Visualizing-Threats/blob/main/images/Screenshot%202025-07-04%20165144.png?raw=true)

+Scroll down to instance type, hit the drop down and choose t2.xlarge.
+Scroll down to key pair and click create pair.
+Choose a name then click rsa and .pem, the file will donwload to your download folder automatically.